guido57/EBAZ4205/docs/how-to-build.md

     $ petalinux-config --get-hw-description=../../vivado/ebaz4205
     ```

-1. (TODO) Modify system-user.dtsi to force where to mount the root filesystem

-1. Build Linux
+1. Build Linux and create the sd image

     ```console
     $ # Change to the petalinux project directory